 Car insurance in South Africa

 Once the car has been registered and the licence plates affixed, expats will have one last hurdle left before they can hit the road: insurance.

-The price of car insurance in South Africa, as in most countries, varies according to a number of factors, including the make of the car, the age of the driver, and the relative safety of where the car is stored during the day and at night.
+The price of car insurance in South Africa, as in most countries, varies according to a number of factors.
+This includes the model and make of the car, the age of the driver, and the relative safety of where the car is stored during the day and night.

 Typically, if an accident occurs, expats should exchange contact details with the other driver involved and take pictures of their licence as well as of both cars from various angles to document the damage.
 The accident would then need to be reported at a police station in order to get a case number.
 The case number is used to make claims from insurance.
 If the accident is of a serious nature, expats can call their insurance provider while at the scene.
 The insurance provider will then contact emergency services on the expat's behalf.